 The Lost Moment (1947)

 I took one night off from Noir City to attend the closing evening of the Festival of Preservation, and I'm glad I did!
 This dreamy gothic fantasy based on Henry James' The Aspern Papers is set in late 1800s Venice.
-Agnes Moorehead, then 47 years old, played the 105-year-old mistress of a famous, long deceased poet who is in possession of her late lover's sought-after letters.
+Agnes Moorehead, then only 47, played the 105-year-old mistress of a famous, long deceased poet who is in possession of her late lover's sought-after letters.
 Moorehead was 100% unrecognizable in this role due to the delicate makeup required, and in noir-ish fashion, she's revealed bit by bit and not all at once.
 As a gifted character actress, Moorehead could do it all, so I wasn't surprised at how sublimely she handled this part.

 Then there's Susan Hayward.
 I'm more familiar with a boisterous Hayward in pictures like Smash Up: The Story of a Woman (1947) and I Want To Live!
 (1958), but here she's intentionally distant, cool, and reserved.
 Oh, and she harbors a secret fantasy life that Robert Cummings stumbles upon, and he's understandably confused as hell - like I was - at first.
 The clash between fantasy/reality and the past/present, best portrayed by Hayward's character, is a timely one; indeed, her bizarre fantasy world serves to show how devastatingly closeted the past can keep us and how it can create an insufferable present if we don't choose to move forward.

 Stay tuned next week for part 2 of my 2017 UCLA Festival of Preservation re-cap: the ugly and the downright nutty!